CryptocracyExchange/accounts/README.md

 # accounts
 This is the repo for the accounts service.
-To see the primary project repo go to https://github.com/CryptocracyExchange/cryptocracy
+To see the project's primary repo go to https://github.com/CryptocracyExchange/cryptocracy